• Home

 If you are new to making jelly, the NCHFP website has a nice description of how to tell when the jelly point has been reached: Testing Jelly without Added Pectin.

-Cooking time will vary with each batch because the natural pectin level is different in each individual apples.
+Cooking time will vary with each batch because the natural pectin level is different in each individual apple.
 I use all three testing methods but rely on the freezer plate method for the final check.

 Steps for Making Crabapple Jelly